 Do Return to Dintor/Denge Shared/Private taxi from DINTOR / DENGE to LABUAN BAJO Accommodation Villa Seirama Alam

 Do Take a two-day boat tour of Komodo National Park Do Explore Taupo en route; explore Napier late afternoon/evening Accommodation Villa Seirama Alam (upon return to Labuan Bajo)

 Do Relax in Labuan Bajo; Take a trip to one of the local beaches/islands Accommodation Villa Seirama Alam

 Taxi to airport for flight

 What did you think?
-Have you been to Flores?
+Have you had the chance to explore Flores?
 Do you have any recommendations to add to our itinerary?
 Or perhaps you’re thinking of visiting there in the near future?
 Either way, we’d love to hear from you so please add your comments below.